rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/index.markdown

 9. [Download Button For Media](/rtmedia/addons/rtmedia-pro/features/download-button-media/) - Users can download photos, videos and music.
 Administrators have the control to allow media downloads.

-10. [Edit Media](/rtmedia/addons/rtmedia-pro/features/edit-media/) - Edit your media files the way yu want them.
+10. [Edit Media](/rtmedia/addons/rtmedia-pro/features/edit-media/) - Edit your media files the way you want them.

 11. [FavList](/rtmedia/addons/rtmedia-pro/features/favlist) - Create your own list of favorite media.